LawnchairLauncher/lawnicons/CONTRIBUTING.md

 <img src="docs/images/fundamentals-2-abstract-icons.png" alt="2 Abstract icons" height="200" />

+Determine before you start.
+The exact values are determined by the stroke's position, weight, and the graphic editor used.
+For a `12 px` center stroke in Figma, the icon content area is `148 × 148 px`.

+Tips
+- Follow the blue guides.
+- Use existing icons as an example.
+- Aim for pixel-perfect.
-`160 × 160 px`.
-The long side of an abstract icon should be `160 px`, but the other side could be smaller.
-In the case of curved boundaries, the margin of error is `<0.1 px`.
+- The margin of error is `<0.1 px`.

-Note: Stroke weight and position affect icon size in Figma.

 #### 3 Square icons

 <img src="docs/images/fundamentals-3-square-icons.png" alt="3 Square icons" height="200" />

-`154 × 154 px`.
-These are icons with `50%` or more of the edges running along the square.
+Determine before you start.
+These are icons with 50% or more of the edges running along the square.

-Note: Stroke weight and position affect icon size in Figma.
+The exact values are determined by the stroke's position, weight, and the graphic editor used.
+For a `12 px` center stroke in Figma, the square icon content area is `142 × 142 px`.

+Tips
+- Follow the golden guides.
+- Use existing icons as an example.
+- Aim for pixel-perfect.
+- The margin of error is `<0.1 px`.

 #### 4 Color